spectrocloud/librarium/docs/docs-content/architecture/architecture-overview.md

 1. It efficiently distributes incoming gRPC requests across multiple replicas of the message broker to optimize resource usage and platform performance.
 This capability supports Palette's ability to manage large, enterprise Kubernetes clusters.
-2. It provides high availability by enabling clients to failover to alternative replicas in the case of a pod failure.
+2. It provides high availability by enabling clients to fail over to alternative replicas in the case of a pod failure.
    By default, two replicas of the message broker are created in each cluster.
 3. It automatically adjusts to changes in the number of broker replicas without manual reconfiguration, ensuring that the platform dynamically scales in response to load changes.